arfost/dwarfy-caster/README.md

 In game you can use ZQSD to move around, A and E to go down and up and click on the canvas to capture mouse.

+You can pause/unpause your DF game by pressing "space" in the viewer.

 The P key switch to QWERTY control scheme.

 Sometimes world chunk fail to load or load in the wrong place, you can reset the world around you with the 'C' key.
-It will also update the tiles around you if they have changed.
+It will also update the tiles around you if they have changed (digged or something else).

 ## Technical considerations